f-dAd/f-dAd.github.io/source/_posts/github hexo搭建个人博客.md

   wrap: false
 hljs:
   enable: true #true to enable the plugin
-  line_number: frontend # add line_number in frontend or backend (not recommend, have bugs in special hexo version)  没生效
+  line_number: frontend # 在前面加行号 in frontend or backend (不推荐，有bug）
   trim_indent: backend # trim the indent of code block to prettify output. backend or front-end (recommend)
   copy_code: true # show copy code in caption.
   label: